IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_features_info.rst

     Sort the feature details based on the specified attribute.

-  guid (True, str, None)
+  expand (False, bool, None)
-    GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.
+    If set to `true`, returns expanded view of the resource details.

   environment_id (True, str, None)